ashutosh-ukey/wallets-latency-test/README.md

 # Instructions

 The final output is `outputs/avgReqTimes-compare.yml`.
-To generate i
+To generate it

 1. Clone this repo.
 From the root folder, run